Motorway Services Online

 Records of Folkestone services go back at least as far as 1970, where Kent County Council recommend a motorway service area be built "near Folkestone" once Maidstone had reached full capacity.
 In 1972, the Department for the Environment confirmed their intention to build a service area on the M20 at "Stanford".
 The subsequent delay is largely down to the fact that the M20 had a large gap in it until 1991 - until then this part of the road was never more than 14 miles long.

 The Department's study was also delayed by the need to wait for more detail about how the Channel Tunnel would connect with the M20.
-Their official position as of 1977 was that they were still searching for a suitable location.
+Their official position as of 1977 was that they were still searching for a suitable location for the service area.

 Planning